How to Season a Carbon Steel Pan: 3 Methods Compared

 Intro

 Carbon steel pans are renowned for their heat retention, versatility, and durability.
-Key to unlocking their full potential is proper seasoning.
-Seasoning not only provides a natural non-stick surface but also guards the pan against rust.
+The key to unlocking their full potential is proper seasoning.
+Seasoning not only provides a natural non-stick surface, but also guards the pan against rust.
 While a quick online search reveals countless 'best methods" for seasoning, the reality is that many approaches are effective.
 The real question is: which method resonates most with your cooking style and environment?
-We're going to talk about three tried-and-true options for initially seasoning a carbon steel pan.
+Here we'll talk about three tried-and-true methods for the initial carbon steel pan seasoning.

 What is Seasoning?